nychealth/nyccas-data/README.md

 The value shown is PM2.5 in micrograms per cubic meter of air (µg/m3).
 ObservationTimeUTC datetime stamp displayed is the beginning of the averaged PM2.5 measurements for the hour (e.g. 2/1/2020 1:00:00 AM (UTC) reflects data collected between 2/1/2020 1:00:00 AM (UTC) and 2/1/2020 1:59:00 AM (UTC)).

 ## Public use data
-NYCCAS real time air monitor data must be cited if used publically.
+NYCCAS real time air monitor data must be cited if used publicly.
 Suggested citation:

 New York City Department of Health and Mental Hygiene and Queens College.
 New York City Community Air Survey.
 Real-time PM2.5 Monitor Data from MM-DD-YYYY to MM-DD-YYYY. https://a816-dohbesp.nyc.gov/IndicatorPublic/data-features/realtime-air-quality/.
 Date downloaded: MM-DD-YYYY.